rschristopher/ischristtrue.com/src/truth.md

  sufficient to endure the suffering of this world.

-Importantly, by denying objective morality and beauty -- that morality and beauty are objectively knowable -- you will be left with the inversion of beauty and morality, which is fashion and relativism.
+Importantly, by denying objective morality and beauty -- denying that morality and beauty are objectively knowable -- you will be left with the inversion of beauty and morality, which is fashion and relativism.
 And you will find yourself in a meaning crises, as relativism does not provide meaning sufficient for the challenges of life.
-And fashion is transient and fleeting, which is very much the antithesis of beauty, and even to truth itself.
+And fashion is transient and fleeting, which is very much the antithesis of beauty, and to truth itself.